-After the termination of the NMFS trawl survey, ADF&G began trawl surveys in 1996 using the same survey stations, but smaller boat and survey coverage.
-The survey started as triennially but became an annual survey in 2017.
-The survey usually occurs in late July - mid August, using 400 Eastern Otter trawl gear with tow distance of 1.0 nm.
+After the termination of the NMFS trawl survey, ADF&G began trawl surveys in 1996 using the same survey stations, but using smaller boat and smaller survey coverage.
+The survey started as triennial but it became an annual survey in 2017 and biennial in 2021.
+The survey usually occurs in late July - mid August, using 400 Eastern Otter trawl gear with a tow distance of 1.0 nm.
 The survey used to have a re-tow protocol: when the first tow caught more than 5 legal red king crab, the station was re-towed.
 This protocol was dropped in 2012 in favor of more coverage.